Move your annuity to add benefits without exposing yourself to tax liability.

 Q. Can I move my annuity to a new company without tax liability?

-If done properly, this exchange will not incur a tax liability, your deferred earned interest will remain deferred in the new contract.
+If done correctly, this exchange will not incur a tax liability, and your deferred earned interest will remain deferred in the new contract.

 One question to ask yourself (and your agent) is why?
 What benefits will you be enjoying by making a change?
 Is it in your best interest to make a change in your current contract?

 - Will I be incurring a new series of surrender penalties by making a change?

 - Will a bonus from the new company be involved in making a change?
 If so, how long before the bonus is vested?

 - What is the financial rating of the new company?
 Is it higher or lower rated than my current company?

 - Ask the agent to explain their recommendation WHY?